 Set Another Timer

 Sometimes we need to do a bigger cleaning.
 My husband will get in a cleaning mode and could easily – and happily – clean the kids rooms for hours at a time.
 He also doesn’t realize that they just are not equipped to participate in any activity for that kind of length of time.
 Let alone one that they hate.
 Pick a time that is reasonable for your child.
 Make this time shorter in the beginning as you’re adding this to your routine, and increase it as you’re able.

 Once the timer goes off, you’re done.
 Even if you’re not finished.
 Get the kids outside to play.
 Reward them with a show.
+Allow a little extra screen time.
 Sometimes even changing their chore will be enough of a break!
 If you’re on a big cleaning day, perhaps having them sort laundry or wash windows would feel like a novel activity for them.
 Once they’ve gotten a sufficient break, you can go back to resume cleaning their room.